rest-feeds/rest-feeds/README.md

 # REST Feeds

-Publish data and events in independent systems using HTTP and REST.
+Publish data and events using HTTP and REST.

 ## Why

-Information systems (such as microservices or [Self-contained Systems](https://scs-architecture.org/) communicate to other systems and publish their data or events.
+Information systems (such as microservices or [Self-contained Systems](https://scs-architecture.org/) communicate with other systems to publish their data or events.
 E.g. when a order was made in an online shop, the order must be forwarded to the fulfillment system to ship the order.

 Often this integration is made with technologies, like: